mmistakes/minimal-mistakes/_drafts/http4s-tutorial.md

 Now that we have the library dependencies, we will create a small HTTP server with the endpoints described above.
 Hence, we will take the following steps:

- 1. We will focus on route definitions and how to match HTTP methods, headers, path, and query parameters.
+ 1. We will focus on route definitions and match HTTP methods, headers, path, and query parameters.
  2. We will learn how to read a request body into an object and translate an object into a response body.
- 3. we are going to instantiate an HTTP server serving all the stuff we've just created.
+ 3. We are going to instantiate an HTTP server serving all the stuff we've just created.

 So, let's start the journey along with the http4s library.